 - Leadership skills.
 If you’re not assigned a leadership role by the recruiter, it’s ok to take that on.
 Don’t feel you need to take the lead for the whole exercise (that could come across as overbearing) but perhaps identify an area you’re strong on – time-keeping or, if you’ve got clear handwriting or are artistic, writing up recommendations on the flipchart – and offer to take that on.
 ‘Students shouldn’t feel under pressure to take on the role of group leader,’ adds Lucy.
 ‘There are other roles to play within a group which might better suit your strengths and help the group to be more effective.
 Often we see students who try to take on the role of leader, but then forget to demonstrate the other skills we are looking for as they perceive that employers are only looking for leaders (or those people who speak the most).’

 - Commercial awareness – particularly in the role play or discussion-based exercises involving a client scenario.

 Tips on how best to prepare for and perform in the group exercise

 - Make use of your careers service and the content on sites such as targetjobslaw.co.uk when researching.
 Some careers services offer mock assessment centres – use them!

-- Try to find out which of the three types of group exercise you’ll be given – go to our employer hubs to use our Inside Buzz reports from trainees to hear how they succeeded at assessment centres (and they obviously did: they’re in the job now).
+- Try to find out which of the three types of group exercise you’ll be given – go to our employer profiles to use the Insider Reviews from trainees to hear how they succeeded at assessment centres (and they obviously did: they’re in the job now).
 ‘It’s worth emailing the recruiter beforehand to try to find out,’ says Ella Keefe, graduate recruitment and inclusion co-coordinator at Reed Smith.

 - Look the part of a lawyer and dress smartly.
 At the group exercise I attended it was difficult to tell the students apart from the trainee solicitors – they’d all made an effort to leave a good impression.